Victoriarv232/podcast_manager_node_ts_api_withoutFramework/readme.md

 # 🎙️ Podcast Manager

-A simple and efficient Node.js REST API to manage and display video-format podcast episodes.
+A Node.js REST API to manage and display video-format podcast episodes.
 This application organizes podcasts into category-based sections and supports filtering by podcast name.

 This projected was made following a DIO bootcamp 'mobile-developer'
 ---

 ## Technologies Used
 - Node.js
 - TypeScript
 - Native HTTP module

 ## Features